This Is Biggest Regret in Life Most People Have

 We focus so much on the decisions we make in the moment, but a new study published in the journal Emotion indicates that the old adage still rings true: it's not the things you do in life that you regret—it's the things you don't do.

 In a paper entitled "The Ideal Road Not Taken," Cornell psychologists identified three elements that make up a person's sense of self.
 Your actual self consists of qualities that you believe you possess.
 Your ideal self is made up of the qualities you want to have.
 Your ought self is the person you feel you should have been, according to your obligations and responsibilities.

-In surveying the responses of hundreds of participants in six studies, the researchers found that, when asked to name their single biggest regret in life, 76 percent of participants said it was not fulfilling their ideal self.
+In surveying the responses of hundreds of participants in six studies, the researchers found that, when asked to name their single biggest regret in life, 76 percent of participants gave one top answer: they didn't fulfill their ideal self.

-This indicates that we might have a flawed attitude toward how to avoid regret.
-We live in a world in which we are told that we’ll have a great life if we follow the rules.
-So you figure that if you do all of the things that society expects of you—act like a good citizen, get married at the appropriate time, make enough money to pay the bills—that you’ll feel happy and fulfilled with your life.
+This indicates that we might have a flawed attitude toward how we avoid regret.
+We live in a world in which we are told that we'll have a great life if we follow the rules.
+So you figure that if you do all of the things that society expects of you—be a good citizen, get married at the appropriate time, make enough money to pay the bills—you'll feel happy and fulfilled with your life.
 But those are all qualities associated with your ought self, which the study found people have limited regrets about (in part because they actually act on decisions associated with it).
-But when it comes to your dreams and aspirations, people are more likely to let them just drift by unrealized, and that’s what really stings later in life.
+But when it comes to your dreams and aspirations, people are more likely to let them just drift by unrealized, and that's what really stings later in life.

 "People are quicker to take steps to cope with failures to live up to their duties and responsibilities (ought-related regrets) than their failures to live up to their goals and aspirations (ideal-related regrets)," the study reads.